Word Meanings - CONDUCE - Book Publishers vocabulary database

 A supplying or furnishing; supply.
 Shak. - ASSISTANCE

 1. The act of assisting; help; aid; furtherance; succor; support.
 Without the assistance of a mortal hand.
 Shak.
 2. An assistant or helper; a body of helpers.
-Wat Tyler killed by valiant Walworth, the lord mayor of London, and his assistance, - SPRINT
+Wat Tyler killed by valiant Walworth, the lord mayor of London, and his assistance, - STARTLINGLY

 To run very rapidly; to run at full speed.
 A runner should be able to sprint the whole way.
 Encyc.
-Brit. (more info) Etym: - STARTLINGLY
+Brit. (more info) Etym: - ASSIST

 To give support to in some undertaking or effort, or in time of distress; to help; to aid; to succor.
 Assist me, knight.
 I am undone!
 Shak.
 Syn. -- To help; aid; second; back; support; relieve; succor; befriend; sustain; favor.
 See Help. - SPRIGHTLY